 Where refunds are approved, the refund payment must be paid to the student within 14 days from the time the student gave written notice to cancel their enrolment.
 Tuition refunds are to be paid via electronic funds transfer using the authorised bank account nominated by the student on the Refund Request Form.

-For more information on the Certificate 3 Guarantee and other training programs funded by the Government – visit the Department’s Training website at www.training.qld.gov.au.
+For more information on the Higher Level Skills and other training programs funded by the Government – visit the Department’s Training website at www.training.qld.gov.au.
 Or, you can contact the Training Queensland Customer Centre (TQCC) on telephone 1300 369 935 or email firstname.lastname@example.org.

 This will depend on each training provider’s refund policy.
 This is why it is very important that you clearly understand the terms and conditions in the training provider’s refund policy and clarify any concerns you may have, prior to finalising your enrolment and commencing training.

-The aim of the Certificate 3 Guarantee is for students to achieve a full qualification that will help them get a job or improve their career.
-For this reason, the department requires training providers under the Certificate 3 Guarantee to work closely with local industry, community and employment agencies to identify the skills and training needed by employers.
-But it is not a requirement under the Program that the training provider assist you to find a job or place you in a job.
-Therefore it’s important to discuss your employment goals with the training provider prior to enrolling to understand what assistance, if any, they may be able to offer you to find employment.
+The aim of Higher Level Skills is for students to achieve a full qualification that will help them get a job or improve their career.
+For this reason, the department requires training providers under the Higher Level Skills to work closely with local industry, community and employment agencies to identify the skills and training needed by employers.
+But it is not a requirement under the program that the training provider assists you to find a job or place you in a job.
+Therefore, it’s important to discuss your employment and career advancement goals with the training provider prior to enrolling to understand what assistance, if any, they may be able to offer you to find employment.